 If you do need to dethatch, it is important to remember that dethatching can be damaging.
 Dethatching tears and rips dormant turf.
 This can affect its ability to recover, especially after a hard winter.
 Using power equipment to dethatch can bring up weeds.
 These weeds can then infiltrate your lawn.
 If you dethatch excessively, or when it is not needed, it will end up causing more harm than good.

-Anyway, you can always turn to professionals when it comes to lawn maintenance.
-We at Earth Development can help you make your home territory look good with all types of individualized solutions for lawn clean up, lawn fertilizing services, and more.
-Contact us now at (866) 576-78171!
+As the leading Midwest commercial landscaping contractor, our team at Earth Development can help you make your landscape look good with all types of individualized solutions for lawn cleanup, lawn fertilizing services, and more.
+Get a free quote online today, or contact us now at (866) 576-78171!